jxyang44/MyLuksoWalletv2/README.md

       <li>Aesthetic Visualization of Vaults in the MyLuksoWallet DApp</li>
       <li>Deploy a Vault with a Universal Receiver Delegate</li>
       <li>Add the Vault to a Universal Profile (LSP10)</li>
+      <li>Transfer a LSP7 or LSP8 Token In and Out of a Permissioned Vault</li>
     </ul>

   <li><b>LSP4, LSP7, LSP8 - Tokens</b></li>